CVE-2026-6846: Heap-based Buffer Overflow in Red Hat Red Hat Enterprise Linux 10

 Technical Analysis

-This vulnerability involves a heap-buffer-overflow in binutils when handling a crafted XCOFF object file during the linking process on Red Hat Enterprise Linux 10.
-The flaw allows a local attacker to cause arbitrary code execution or denial of service by convincing a user to process a malicious file.
-The CVSS 3.1 vector indicates local attack vector with low attack complexity, no privileges required, user interaction needed, and high impact on confidentiality, integrity, and availability.
-The vendor advisory does not specify a remediation level or patch availability as of the published date.
+This vulnerability involves a heap-buffer-overflow in binutils when handling specially crafted Extended Common Object File Format (XCOFF) files during the linking process on Red Hat Enterprise Linux 10.
+Exploitation requires local attacker interaction to convince a user to process a malicious file.
+Successful exploitation could allow arbitrary code execution or cause a denial of service.
+The CVSS 3.1 vector indicates local attack vector, low attack complexity, no privileges required, user interaction required, unchanged scope, and high impact on confidentiality, integrity, and availability.

 Potential Impact